This annual review covers many of the major events technology trends to watch for this coming year.

 - Spacer provides a very similar services and site layout for New York, San Francisco, LA, Miami and Chicago

 - Spacebase also has an appearance very similar to AirBNB, but more international than Peerspace or Spacer, offering venues in 10 countries with website options in three languages and offices in seven countries.

-- eVenues is a unique meetings space booking tool for the “everyday planner.”
+- eVenues is a non-traditional meeting space booking tool for the “everyday planner.”
 It offers a broad selection of North American venues and provides filtering capabilities on capacity, price, city neighborhoods, and map view.
 Site visitors can either book directly or use a “full-service” meeting space booking and planning service.

 - Bizly is another small meetings direct booking site, just out of beta testing.
 It also has a look similar to AirBNB and is targeting large corporations About 2,000 meeting venues are listed in about 50 U.S. metropolitan areas.
 There is a free package any planner can use as well as pricing for corporate and enterprise clients with additional capabilities.

 - Groupize provides a small group meeting booking tool for corporations.
 This system allows clients to book 1-9 guest rooms with meeting space from a database of 150,000 hotels.
 It is also integrated with Concur, the travel, expense and invoice management tool.
 This simple meetings sourcing system claims savings of 10-25% by centralizing small meetings bookings and managing “rogue spend” within the company.

-- Kapow provides direct “corporate events at unique venues” booking tool in 21 U.S. cities.
+- Kapow provides direct “corporate events in non-traditional venues” booking tool in 21 U.S. cities.
 Group activities include team building, in-store retail events, entertainment tickets, interactive F&B, cocktail receptions and dining experiences.

 These are among the newer sites that provide direct, online booking of meeting space and experiences.
 More are in the pipeline!
 These streamlined processes promise to save planners time and effort from traditional RFP booking engines and is a key event tech trend to watch for 2018.